adamtoh040916/wordwa11/README.md

 1. Open your wordwall link.
 2. Click on wordwa11 extension logo.
 3. Make sure you have a wordwall account and you are logged into it in your browser.
-4. Click 'Inject cheat' and have fun!
+4. Click 'Inject cheat', wait few seconds and have fun!

 Works on private wordwalls, but only in "play" aka test mode. (that's weird)
 # Any suggestions?